Last Updated on July 6, 2026

 7. Align Pricing With Performance – Compare pricing models in context of AR control, denial recovery strength, and reporting transparency, not cost alone.

-- 20+ years in healthcare RCM
+- 20+ years of healthcare revenue cycle management experience

-- End-to-end dental revenue cycle management
+- End-to-end dental billing and revenue cycle management

-- Payer-specific downgrade tracking
+- Payer-specific downgrade tracking and denial management

-- Transparent AR and performance dashboards
+- Transparent KPI reporting and performance dashboards

-- Dedicated dental billing team
+- Dedicated dental billing specialists